 Compliance with CBB anti-money laundering requirements and measures forms an important area of the Compliance Function.
-As per CBB requirements, the anti-money laundering function is regularly audited by the external and internal auditors, and copies of the reports are presented to the Board Audit and risk committee.
+As per CBB requirements, the anti-money laundering function is regularly audited by the external and internal auditors, and copies of the reports are presented to the Audit, Risk and Compliance Committee.